PietPtr/Ex-PART/docs/setting-up.md

 # Prerequisites

 Ex-PART is built on exactly these versions of software involved, any older or newer may work, but probably won't as Ex-PART uses features which are changed often.
-Find here all used software and their `--version` return strings.
+Find here all used software and their `--version` strings.

 > Yosys version 0.10.0:
 >